-Both Mont Alto Hall and Penn Gate II are equipped with an electronic, computerized card-access system that utilizes your student's physical or mobile id+ card (idcard.psu.edu/ mobile-id-card) at interior and exterior doors.
-Only residents of the space can gain access by tapping their cards or mobile devices at the card reader at the entrance.
+Mont Alto Hall and Penn Gate are equipped with an electronic, computerized card-access system that utilizes your student's physical or mobile id+ card (idcard.psu.edu/mobileid-card) at interior and exterior doors.
+Only residents of the space can gain access by tapping their mobile devices at the card reader at the entrance.
 The system is operational 24 hours a day, seven days a week.
-Guests of residents may enter the buildings only by accompanying the host resident or by calling the host resident, who must escort the guest to their room.
-Only the host resident or a staff member may open the entrance door for the guest and must always escort the guest throughout the hall.
+Guests of residents may enter the buildings only by accompanying the host resident.
+Only the host resident may open the entrance door for the guest and must always escort the guest throughout the hall.

 All residence hall room doors lock automatically when closed.
-Students should keep their room doors closed when they are not in their rooms, even when making a short trip to the restroom
+Students should keep their room doors closed when they are not in their rooms, even when stepping out for a short time.